What Are Social Institutions? Learn with the Definition & Examples

 United Way NCA works to create a more equitable future for all by reducing disparities and increasing access to health, education, and economic opportunities for the ALICE (Asset Limited, Income Constrained, Employed) population in the National Capital Area.
 By breaking down barriers to much-needed resources, United Way NCA is taking action to address the biases within social institutions to promote gender and racial equity.
 See how we change lives through our impact stories, then join us at unitedwaynca.org/take-action.

-In sociology, social institutions are organized systems of norms and structures that help regulate and govern specific areas of social life, such as family, education, religion, and government.
-They provide stability and continuity, shaping individual behaviors to maintain societal order.
+In sociology, social institutions are organized systems of norms, roles, and structures that regulate specific areas of social life, such as family, education, religion, government, and the economy.
+They provide stability and continuity by shaping behavior and maintaining social order.

 Recent Posts